 Googs Track is on the bucket list of many Australian 4WDers.
 For those wanting to cross the Simpson Desert or complete the Canning Stock Route, Googs Track is an excellent introduction to desert and sand driving.
 The track has an interesting history and makes for some great sightseeing.

-If crossing a desert in your 4WD is on your bucket list then you should definitely consider the Strzelecki Track.
+- If crossing a desert in your 4WD is on your bucket list then you should definitely consider the Strzelecki Track.
 It’s easily accessible for those living in the southern and eastern states of Australia and can be completed in just a few days of easy driving thanks to good road conditions and limited passing traffic.
-The track’s interesting history and sights make for some great sightseeing in the arid landscape along this dusty dirt track.
+The track’s interesting history and...

-Home to some of Australia’s most iconic 4WD tracks, Cape York is on the bucket list of many 4WD enthusiasts.
+- Image courtesy of Tourism Cape York Home to some of Australia’s most iconic 4WD tracks, Cape York is on the bucket list of many 4WD enthusiasts.
 Not only is it the northernmost tip of Australia but it plays host to challenging and rewarding 4WD tracks.
-Some of the most well-known Cape tracks are the Creb, Frenchmans, Old Telegraph, Cape Melville and Bloomfield Tracks.
-Some of the tracks are short enough that you can complete the track itself in one day, but you might need to overnight it on the drive to and from the track.
+Some of the most well-known Cape tracks are the Creb, Frenchmans, Old Telegraph, Cape...